Understanding the temperature response of biological systems: Part II -- Network-level mechanisms and emergent dynamics: Stochastic network models

 \subsection{A linear cascade of reversible transitions}

-The master equation approach has also been applied to a specific, and analytically tractable, network topology: a linear chain of $n$ reversible reactions (Fig. \ref{fig:stochastic_networks} C) \cite{jacobs2025beyond}.
+The master equation approach has also been applied to a specific, and analytically tractable, network topology: a linear chain of $n$ reversible transitions (Fig. \ref{fig:stochastic_networks} C) \cite{jacobs2025beyond}.
 Such cascades provide a reasonable representation of many multi-step biochemical processes.
-However, since they have only one spanning tree they do not fulfill the requirements leading to the result in \eqref{eq:quadr_exp}.
+However, since they have only one spanning tree they do not fulfill the requirements leading to the result in Eq.~\eqref{eq:quadr_exp} \cite{voits2025generic}.
 Still, the analysis of this model reveals that, even in this case, the generic quadratic exponential arises.
 Additionally, it shows how and why this quadratic scaling can break down at extreme temperatures.

 Each individual step follows an Arrhenius law with a randomly distributed activation energy.
 At the reference temperature $T_0$, the cascade is assumed to be forward-biased, meaning that forward rates are, on average, larger than backward rates.
-Computing the MFPT from the initial to the final state shows that the overall temperature dependence of the rate falls into three regimes.
+Computing the MFPT, \simen{for example via the technique described in the previous section \cite{nam2023linear}}, from the initial to the final state shows that the overall temperature dependence of the rate falls into three regimes.

 In the physiologically relevant range around $T_0$, the many forward transitions collectively dominate the MFPT.
-By the law of large numbers, the sum of their activation energies approaches a normal distribution, and the rate obeys a quadratic exponential scaling \eqref{eq:quadr_exp} with parameters
+By the law of large numbers, the sum of their activation energies approaches a normal distribution. \simen{Just as in Eq.~\eqref{eq:quadr_exp} this leads to a quadratic exponential scaling for the overall rate

-where $E$ and $r_f^*$ denote the activation energies and forward rates of individual steps at $T^*$ and $\langle ... \rangle$ and $\sigma^2$ their mean and variance.
+where $E$ and $r_f^*$ denote the activation energies and forward rates of individual steps at $T^*$ and $\langle ... \rangle$ and $\sigma^2$ their mean and variance. }

 At low temperatures, however, the system undergoes a sudden transition.
 As backward reactions become comparably faster, the system spends an increasing amount of time in cycles of forward and backward reactions before reaching the final state.
-Below a critical temperature $T_+$, a single cycle dominates the MFPT.
+Below a critical temperature $T_-$, a single cycle dominates the MFPT.
 In this regime, the rate scales Arrhenius-like with a large positive activation energy that depends on the sum and difference of the activation energies within this critical cycle.